 Participants are solely responsible for their safety at IJSBA-sanctioned races and should assess their own ability to negotiate each individual course.
 Participants who doubt the competence of course officials, have concerns about the safety of the course, or their own ability to negotiate the course, or are uncertain about the condition of their watercraft, or doubt the competence of fellow competitors, should not participate and should request the return of their entry fee before competitive activity begins.
 A personal flotation device, helmet, and back deflector (ski classes only) are required for racing.
 We also recommend wearing gloves, goggles, and a wetsuit for additional protection from the elements.

 Race day begins with registration and check in!
-Often times race setup begins on Friday evening, and registration/check in will be open during this time.
+Often times race setup begins on Friday, and registration/check in will be open Friday afternoon/evening.
 It is highly encouraged to check in early so you are not waiting in line Saturday morning while also trying to get all of your equipment prepared and ready to race!
 Check in includes verifying pre-registration information, or registering on site, signing liability waivers, consent forms and getting a wristband!
 Anyone who will be in the "pit area" or in the water during the event will also need to sign a liability waiver and obtain a wristband.
 Racers will have holders assisting with holding their machines on the starting line, and these individuals will need to check in as well.

 All racers and watercrafts will need a technical inspection.
 A designated tech area will be assigned for racers to bring their watercraft and safety equipment.
 All rider equipment, including helmet and personal flotation device, must be available for technical inspection.
 Stickers will be given placed on watercrafts that pass tech, and these stickers must be displayed on all race machines.
 All racing watercraft is subject to technical inspection at any time throughout the event.
 Any violations discovered will result a disqualification (DQ) for the event and a forfeiture of any possible points.